 We can distinguish three different "phase space trajectories" for the different regimes: incomplete recovery after an initial ice loss (i), oscillation (ii) and ice-sheet collapse (iii).
-All of the simulations shown here are at $\Delta T = 2$ K and with the mantle viscosity of $\eta = 1 \times 10^{21}$ Pa·s.
+All of the simulations shown here are at $\Delta T = 2$ K and with the mantle viscosity of $v = 1 \times 10^{21} \eta = 1 \times 10^{21}$ Pa·s.

 For $\Gamma=5$ K/km (blue curves in Figure 2 (A) and Figure 7), the ice sheet is in the incomplete recovery regime.
-Both the accumulation / ablation areas and the average topography diverge the least from the starting point compared to the other simulations.
+Both $\tau$ the accumulation / ablation areas and the average topography diverge the least from the starting point compared to the other simulations.
 The trajectories for both accumulation and ablation area spiral quickly into a fixed point.
 The trajectory for the ablation area follows a counterclockwise spiral while the trajectory for the accumulation area follows a clockwise spiral.
+The trajectory for the ablation area starts out almost vertically upwards, only little change in the ablation area is observed.
+The accumulation however shrinks while the bedrock elevation rises.
+The turning point is characterized by a shrinking ablation area, a rising accumulation area and a depression in bedrock elevation.
 Here, changes in accumulation area seem to be more important than the changes in the ablation area and to drive the dynamics.
+Moreover, the ablation and the accumulation area do not seem to be independent, they show, as expected, an anticorrelation.

 For $\Gamma=6$ K/km (green curves in Figure 2 (A) and Figure 7) the ice sheet is in the oscillation regime.
 The trajectories spiral into a closed loop rather than a fixed point, which is characteristic for limit-cycles and non-linear oscillators.
 Again, the trajectory with the ablation area goes counter-clockwise while the trajectory for the accumulation area goes clockwise.
 In absolute terms the accumulation area changes more drastically than the ablation area during one cycle, an indication that the change in accumulation area drives the ice loss.
-Even though these trajectories form closed loops, there is no perfect periodicity in the beginning, as the first loop of the trajectory is larger than the subsequent following ones.
+The total change in ice-sheet area is reflected through the sum of ablation and accumulation area.
+Even though the trajectories form a closed loop in this simulation.
+Even though these trajectories form closed loops, there is no perfect periodicity.
+In particular the first loop in in the beginning, as the first loop of the trajectory is larger than the subsequent quasi-periodic behavior following ones.

 The atmospheric lapse rate of $\Gamma=7$ K/km (purple curves in Figure 2 (A) and Figure 7) leads to irreversible ice-sheet collapse under these parameters.
 The trajectories approach again a fixed point.
 Both the accumulation and the ablation area are smallest, compared to the other two lapse rate simulations, indicating that the total area of the ice sheet is also small.
-Again, the absolute change in accumulation area is more drastic than the change in ablation area and the change in average level of bedrock topography is highest.
+Again, the absolute change in accumulation area is more drastic than the change in ablation area .
+In addition, and the change in average level of bedrock topography is highest.
 As indicated beforehand, this is both related to the bedrock uplift (most ice loss allows for the strongest uplift) as well as to the fact that the remaining ice retreats to high altitude mountainous areas with a lot of precipitation and comparatively low temperatures.